jiny2001/dcscn-super-resolution/README.md

 ## Evaluate

 Learned weights for some parameters are included in this GitHub.
-Execute **evaluate.py** with these args below and you get results in **output** folder.
+Execute **evaluate.py** with these args below and you get results in **output** directory.
 When you want to evaluate with other parameters, try training first then evaluate with same parameters as training have done.

 ```